CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-bootstrap-sass.md

 ## Context and Problem Statement

-The frontend of our pomodoro timer is going to need some kind of clean and uniform style sheet that is easily customizable so that we can implement the designs that we have.
+The frontend of our Pomodoro Timer will need some kind of clean and uniform style sheet that is easily customizable, so we can implement the designs that we have.

 ## Decision Drivers